Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

-This is different from the semi-infinite strip which appears in the sliver coordinate frame.
-In the sliver frame we impose boundary conditions for the left and right halves of the string on the semi-infinite edges, whereas in the $w$ frame these boundary conditions appear on the finite segment between $0$ and $i\pi$ on the imaginary axis.
-In the $w$ frame the operator $e^{-t L_0}$ can be visualized as gluing a strip of worldsheet of height $\pi$ and length $t$ to the edge of the semi-infinite strip which meets the imaginary axis.
+The image of the unit half circle is the line segment between $0$ and $i\pi$ in this coordinate system.
+The operator $e^{-t L_0}$ glues a horizontal strip to this line segment of height $\pi$ and length $t$.
 The propagator further integrates over the length $t$ of the strip, and inserts a vertical contour integral of the $b$ ghost representing $b_0$.
 We can then derive scattering amplitudes through Feynman diagrams by gluing the propagator strips together through cubic vertices.
+The length $t$ amounts to a coordinate on part of the moduli space of the Riemann surface represented by a diagram where the propagator appears, and $b_0$ provides the measure.
+Following the discovery of Schnabl's solution, there has also been some effort to understand scattering amplitudes in {\it Schnabl gauge} \cite{Fuji,RZVeneziano,KSZ,KZloop}, defined by the condition

+This leads to much simpler expressions for off-shell amplitudes and more explicit parameterizations of the moduli space, but there are subtleties with defining the propagator which have not been fully understood.
+It is also possible to consider scattering amplitudes around a nontrivial classical solution $\Psi_*$, where the Siegel gauge propagator takes the form

+Typically it is hard to say much concrete about perturbation theory around classical solutions due to the complicated form of the propagator.

-\ \ \ There is a special amplitude, however, whose computation does not require gauge fixing or propagator: the closed string tadpole, representing the amplitude for emission or absorbtion of a single closed string off a D-brane.
-This can be computed through the so-called {\it Ellwood invariant} \cite{tadpole}
+\ \ \ \ A special amplitude is the {\it closed string tadpole}, representing emission or absorption of a single on-shell closed string off a D-brane.
+This amplitude does not contain moduli, and therefore does not involve propagators.
+The procedure for extracting it is indirect, but the surprisingly simple result was given by Ellwood \cite{tadpole}.
+It is determined by what is now often called the {\it Ellwood invariant}

-where $\Tr_\mathcal{V}$ denotes the trace accompanied by an insertion of a BRST invariant closed string vertex operator $\mathcal{V}(z,\overline{z})$ of weight $(0,0)$ at the midpoint.
+where $\Tr_\mathcal{V}$ denotes the trace accompanied by an insertion of a BRST invariant closed string vertex operator $\mathcal{V}(z,\zbar)$ of weight $(0,0)$ at the midpoint.
 Concretely, if $V_\Psi(0)$ is the vertex operator for the state $\Psi$ on the unit half-disk, the Ellwood invariant can be computed as a correlator on the cylinder of circumference 1: